SkykekDevs/skykek-engine/docs/spec.md

     $.Color(fruit: "banana") = "yellow"
     $.Color(fruit) = "green"

- The code says that if a call is made to the `Color` method with 2 parameters (`$` and `fruit`) and if the last parameter (i.e. `fruit`) is equal to `"apple"`, then we return the value `"red"`.
+ The code says that if a call is made to the `Color` method with 1 parameter (`fruit`) and if the last parameter (i.e. `fruit`) is equal to `"apple"`, then we return the value `"red"`.
 If instead the last parameter is equal to `"banana"`, we return `"yellow"`.
 Finally, if the last parameter doesn't match either of those two choices, we return "green".

- In the map generated from the source code, this method is an entry with key `"color"` and value
+ In the map generated from the source code, this method is an entry with key `"Color"` and value

     {
-      2: {
+      1: {
-        "apple": {"val": "red"},
+        "apple": {Val: "red"},
-        "banana": {"val": "yellow"},
+        "banana": {Val: "yellow"},
-        undefined: {"val": "green"}
+        undefined: {Val: "green"}
       }
     }